FindEstater

 Can foreigners buy property in Turkey?

-What taxes or fees are associated with buying property in Turkey?
+What taxes and fees should buyers expect when purchasing property in Turkey?

-Is financing available for property purchases in Turkey?
+What financing options are available for purchasing property in Turkey?

 Get matched with the right listings